farhanr8/Android/README.md

 ### Weather App

 <img src="assets/Images/HomeScreen.jpg" width="150" height="325" />   <img src="assets/Images/RequestScreen.jpg" width="150" height="325" />
+> _Image by Spencer Frazer, "Storm Shudders"_

-The picture above shows the two main screens of the app.
+The pictures above shows the two main screens of the app.
 On the left, is the home screen which displays conditions of your current location, as well as, give you prediction of the upcoming temperatures.
 On the right, is the request screen where you can fill out the date and time from the past that you are interested in and the app will give you the temperature reading.
 The data is retrieved using the Dark Sky API.

 ### Map App